maxjustus/sinatra-authentication/readme.markdown

 The render_login_logout helper 'logout' link will log the user out of facebook and your app.

 I've also included a little helper method 'render_facebook_connect_link' for rendering the facebook connect link with the correct 'onconnect' javascript callback.
-The callback redirects to '/connect' which is important because the way I've implemented facebook connect support is by pinging '/connect' after the user successfully connects with facebook.
+The callback redirects to '/connect'.
+This is important because the way I've implemented facebook connect support is by pinging '/connect' after the user successfully connects with facebook.

 If you choose to render the connect button yourself, be sure to have the 'onconnect' callback include "window.location = '/connect'".

 '/connect' redirects to '/' on completion.

 The 'render_facebook_connect_link' helper uses html instead of fbml, so ajax requests to '/login' or "/users/#{user.id}/edit"